Cubs vs. Yankees Player Props Betting Odds

 Hoerner Stats

-- Hoerner has collected 94 hits with 15 doubles, three triples, five home runs and 20 walks.
-He has driven in 44 runs with 18 stolen bases.
+- Hoerner has 94 hits with 15 doubles, three triples, five home runs, 20 walks and 45 RBI.
+He's also stolen 18 bases.

 Hoerner Recent Games